-- WindowsServerName is the name of the Windows server on which the Data Client was installed, as described in Step 2 of Preparing Network Installation (on page 38), and - ShareName is the name of the shared folder into which the client installation was copied in Step 3 of those same instructions. - 3.
+- WindowsServerName is the name of the Windows server on which the Data Client was installed, and - ShareName is the name of the shared folder into which the client installation was installed. - 3.
 Click OK. - 4.
 Follow the instructions provided by the installation procedure.